-Redirecting HTTP to HTTPS Using .htaccess File
+How to Redirect HTTP to HTTPS Using .htaccess

 Chrome and Firefox have started showing insecure warnings to the visitors on websites without SSL certificates.
 Therefore, using an SSL-encrypted connection for safety, accessibility or PCI compliance reasons is necessary.
 For SSL-encryption, buy SSL certificates and install them to your websites.